 Ongoing or Directed ISP Studies

-Stakeholders stated that in the case where there is an ongoing or directed ISP study related to the proposed project, it should be determined whether a low or high rigor Standard Practice study is required by guidance, is underway, or has been directed by either the PA or CPUC staff.
+CPUC staff stated that in the case where there is an ongoing or directed ISP study related to the proposed project, it should be determined whether a low or high rigor Standard Practice study is required by guidance, is underway, or has been directed by either the PA or CPUC staff.
 If such a requirement exists, the study result determines the baseline for this project and all similar future projects 60 days after the date of the ISP or the direction to perform the study, whichever is sooner.
 In response to this comment, the phrase “CPUC-issued memoranda” was added to include the possibility of ongoing or directed ISP relevant to the project.

-Other stakeholders stated that the document does not clearly address when it makes sense to hold the project under ex ante review for an ISP study to be completed and when it makes sense to move to Step 2 of the Standard Practice Baseline selection process.
+Several stakeholders stated that the document does not clearly address when it makes sense to hold the project under ex ante review for an ISP study to be completed and when it makes sense to move to Step 2 of the Standard Practice Baseline selection process.
 In response to this comment, the following statements were added to Step 1:

 “If applicable baseline information within these documents is found, apply it and stop here.
 If applicable information is not found, review and follow the ISP Guidance Document.
 When appropriate, proceed to Step 2”.

-[Outstanding Comment 2] Later during the process, other stakeholders raised the same issue stating that Step 1 and the term “when appropriate, proceed to Step 2” don’t adequately define when it makes sense to hold a project for ISP determination.
+[Outstanding Comment 2] Later during the process, Itron raised the same issue stating that Step 1 and the term “when appropriate, proceed to Step 2” don’t adequately define when it makes sense to hold a project for ISP determination.
 The document needs to explicitly state if an ISP study is underway or needed.
 They recommend the following revised text:

 “If a pre-established, published baseline is NOT identified, if an ISP study is NOT already underway, and the need for and ISP study has NOT been identified (following review and procedures outline in the ISP Guidance Document), then proceed to Step 2.
 Otherwise, the project must either apply the already established baseline guidance or await the result of the pending ISP study.”

-[Outstanding Comment 3] Other stakeholders disagreed and stated that the current language allows for pausing until a market-based study is completed.
+[Outstanding Comment 3] Onsite Energy disagreed and stated that the current language allows for pausing until a market-based study is completed.
 Ongoing or directed ISP studies should be applicable to future projects and should not hold up projects in-flight.
 They suggested the removal of endnote 6 and the following revised text for proceeding to Step 2:

 “If applicable baseline information is not found, proceed to Step 2.
 [Need transition period language]”

-[Outstanding Comment 4] The use of “CPUC-issued memoranda or dispositions,” which are typically not vetted full rigor studies, has generated timing and interpretation issues in the past, as they are done inconsistently with the other guidance used to establish ISP studies.
+[Outstanding Comment 4] Lockheed Martin commented that the use of “CPUC-issued memoranda or dispositions,” which are typically not vetted full rigor studies, has generated timing and interpretation issues in the past, as they are done inconsistently with the other guidance used to establish ISP studies.
 This not only creates inconsistency in ISP determination from project to project, but it also creates a goal inconsistency because the potential studies do not discount this informal level of rigor.
 CPUC memoranda and dispositions should reflect adherence to the guidelines and published studies, but should not be used alone to introduce “ad hoc” ISP studies.
 Ideally, the goal setting process should be aligned with the outcome of this process to remove that inconsistency as well.

 [Outstanding Comment 5] Suggest changing the phrase “ISP Study Reports” in “ISP study reports, DEER baseline values, or CPUC-issued memoranda or dispositions” to “ISP Determination” since we need objective determinations, not studies.
 Studies provide basis for determinations.